Axinom/public-test-vectors/README.md

 All URLs in this document are also accessible over HTTPS.

+# Audio content description

+The audio tracks contain the same content but at a different pitch.

+* "en" language is the original audio.
+* "en-AU" language is the same content at a higher pitch.
+* "et-ET" language is the same content at a lower pitch.

 # v7-MultiDRM-SingleKey

 Single-period presentation using DASH live profile.
 All video and audio representations are encrypted using the same key.
 Text representations are not encrypted.